Hostel (2011 film): Plot

-Vishnu tells Karan Feroz has deliberately been unsuccessful in his exams so that he can continue to live in luxury in the hostel and has become the general secretary by intimidating the students.
-He is politically well-connected, and is expected to stand for local elections within a few years.
-Karan is refused help by the corrupt hostel warden, Sharad Saxena, who is loyal to Feroz and Karan is beaten even more in his presence.
+Vishnu tells Karan Feroz that he has deliberately been unsuccessful in his exams so that he can continue to live in luxury in the hostel and has become the general secretary by intimidating the students.
+He is politically well-connected and is expected to stand for local elections within a few years.
+Karan is refused help by the corrupt hostel warden, Sharad Saxena, who is loyal to Feroz, and Karan is beaten even more in his presence.

 Feroz and his goons later ask Karan to do a striptease.
-When he refuses, they drag him out to the field, strip him naked in front of everyone and mock him.
-He is helped by Vishnu, Nilesh and Bobby.
+When he refuses, they drag him out to the field, strip him naked in front of everyone, and mock him.
+He is helped by Vishnu, Nilesh, and Bobby.
 At the library, Karan breaks down crying as he recalls his humiliation.
-Science student Payal (Tulip Joshi) asks if he's okay and they become friends.
-Feroz's sadistic activities escalate and he starts selling drugs to students.
+Science student Payal asks if he's okay, and they become friends.
+Feroz's sadistic activities escalate, and he starts selling drugs to students.
 Meanwhile, Karan and Payal fall in love.